nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 User inputs command `edit-applicant 1 n/Jasmine Doe p/98761432 e/jdoe@example.com`.
 The app parser will store
 all the user-input parameters into an `EditApplicantDescriptor` object.

 Step 2.
-After verifying that index 1 and the new description are valid, LogicManager executes this `EditApplicantCommand` instance.
-This invokes the `EditApplicantDescriptor#createEditedApplicant` method to create a new `Applicant` to replace the original one.
+LogicManager executes this `EditApplicantCommand` instance, invoking the `EditApplicantDescriptor#createEditedApplicant` method to create a new `Applicant` to replace the original one.

 Step 3.
-A comparison is then done using the `Applicant#isSameApplicant` and `Model#hasApplicant` methods to ensure that the descriptions of the new applicant is different from the target `Applicant` and that the target `Applicant` exists.

-Step 4.
-Once step 3 is verified, we replace the existing applicant with the new one in the `applicantBook` via `Model#setApplicant` and reflect the updated list.
+The model then replace the existing applicant with the new one in the `applicantBook` via `Model#setApplicant` and reflect the updated list in the UI.

 The following activity diagram summarizes the actions taken when LogicManager executes the EditApplicantCommand:
 [to be added]

 #### Design considerations:

-**Aspect: How to access and delete an applicant**
+**Aspect: How to access and change an applicant**

 * **Alternative 1 (current choice):** Have a separate class handle changing details of an applicant. [to be added]
     * Pros: Lowers coupling and makes logic of ModelManager simpler.
     * Cons: If a change is needed for the EditApplicantCommand, more classes need to be changed, making it more troublesome.

-* **Alternative 2:** [to be added]
+* **Alternative 2:** Create a separate ModelManager to handle applicant-related commands.
+    * Pros: Better dissection of code and easier to read and test later on since it is separate from the ModelManager.
+    * Cons: May result in a lot more code and work in order to achieve the same level of logic.

 ### Filter applicants feature